• Skip to main content

 Tomato Confit being drizzled with olive oil.

-• The tomatoes should be ripe yet still firm.
+• The plum tomatoes should be ripe yet still firm.
 If you use overripe tomatoes, they’ll be difficult to work with.

 Tomato Confit in glass jar with thyme sprigs.